simplemes/simplemes-core/eframe/src/main/docs/adr/loginAuth.md

 reduces the chance of a refresh token being leaked to un-authorized users.
 This should give a good user experience without a big compromise of the security.

-If a later attempt is made to re-use a token from a different IP address, then a warning is logged and all tokens for the user are revoked.

 REST API clients will need to use explicitly request the new access cookie as needed.

 ### OAuth /oauth/access_token Endpoint Use